YingZhou001/Immuannot-bt/README.md

 * minimap2 (2.27-r1193)
 * seqtk (1.4-r130-dirty)

-All source codes and pre-build binaries can be found in folder 'dep-tools', if any pre-build binary does work, you may need to re-build it and copy it to the folder 'dep-tools/bin'.
+All source codes and pre-build binaries can be found in folder 'dep-tools'.
+If any pre-build binary does work, you may need to re-build it from the source and copy it to the folder 'dep-tools/bin'.

 [\[top\]](#content)